DirkSawon/be-record-relations-DirkSawon/README.md

 Relations relation relations.
 The fact is that MongoDB is a NoSQL database.
 It means that it is non-relational, among other things.
 To implement a kind of relations between documents, we use references by IDs or embed documents directly.
 In the task we will update our code in order to create relations between our models.

-**Story**: Our client, the record store, would like to be able to have the addresses of each user in a spesific format.
+**Story**: Our client, the record store, would like to be able to have the addresses of each user in a specific format.
 They would also like to see the data of a record when an order is being retrieved so they can make their shopping cart look nice.

 **TODO**